Uso de Mapeo Generado

 Generando el mapping informe

 A veces nos enfrentamos a la abrumadora tarea de configurar el mapping entre dos clases similares, grandes y profundas estructuras (como dos versiones diferentes de ISO 20022), por lo que consideramos utilizar implicit mapping pero le gusta la idea de mantener el control.
-En tal caso, sería bueno saber qué es lo que realmente mappings sería aplicado.
+En tal caso, sería bueno saber qué es lo actual mappings sería aplicado.
 Afortunadamente, el marco incluye un Maven plugin hacer precisamente eso:

 -